“Slam Dunk” Discovery Changes “First Americans” Identity

 Tallahassee, FL– The completion of a major four year excavation on the Aucilla River has uncovered the oldest evidence of human habitation in the southeastern United States, and North America overall.
 The dig accumulated a myriad of human tools, remains, and is further complimented by a prior discovery of a mastodon tusk in the same location.
-These historic findings blow open the door to the question of when humans first arrived in North America, and are quickly dismissing prior conclusions.
+These historic findings blow open the door to the question of when humans first arrived in North America, and who were the first Americans.

 The excavation was lead by a team of researchers, most notably Assistant Professor of Anthropology at Florida State University, Jessi Halligan.
 According to Halligan, “There were people here.
 So how did they live?
 This has opened up a whole new line of inquiry for us as scientists as we try to understand the settlement of the America’s.”